How to Be a Dissident

 ‘Invites us to learn from those more courageous than ourselves’ TIMOTHY SNYDER

-An invigorating guide to fighting back – part philosophy, part history, and part manual for living with integrity in an age of conformity and authoritarian drift.
+An invigorating guide to fighting back – part philosophy, part history and part how-to guide for living with integrity in an age of authoritarian drift.

-Structured around ten qualities – among them, Be Pessimistic, Be Funny, Be Reckless, and Be Immortal – this illuminating, surprising book blends intellectual history, biography, and cultural criticism.
-It charts a dissident’s journey from the solitary moment of recognizing the truth, through the risks of speaking it, to the legacy that can outlast a life.
-What makes dissidents tick?
-And how might we change when we encounter them?
+Structured around ten qualities – among them, Be Pessimistic, Be Funny, Be Reckless and Be Immortal – this illuminating book charts a dissident’s journey from the solitary moment of recognising the truth, through the risks of speaking it and on to the last impact they can have.

-Urgent and inspiring, Beckerman’s book shows that dissidence is a human capacity we can all cultivate, a refusal to betray one’s inner voice, no matter the cost.
-In a polarised America and a world sliding toward authoritarianism, we need dissidents – not only the jailed and martyred, but also those of us who face small daily compromises of conscience.
+Urgent and inspiring, Beckerman shows us that dissidence is a human capacity that we can all cultivate: a refusal to betray one’s inner voice, no matter how great the forces around us.
 How to Be a Dissident lights the way.

 Urgent, wise, and immensely compelling … Everyone should read this book’ CLAIRE MESSUD, author of The Emperor’s Children